IanPeake/FatMaxxer/README.md

 FatMaxxer now provides experimental 10s ECG snapshot around all detected artifacts when Developer mode is enabled: (http://www.muscleoxygentraining.com/2021/07/ecg-artifact-strips-from-fatmaxxer-guide.html).
 A test segment (segment 0) is recorded at 10s elapsed time.

-## Testers Wanted ##
+## Testing ##
-FatMaxxer is in an early stage of development.

 Sideload a recent test version from the APK downloadable from the Github repository.
 Join the https://groups.google.com/g/fatmaxxer-closed-testing for access to Google Play closed test versions.

-The app may crash or not work properly.
 *To help me fix your issue efficiently* use the Github issue tracker above to report bugs.

-## License
+## License ##
 Apache 2.0 for any code that was authored by me.
+See also credits/acknowledgments below.

 ## Getting started ##
 - Read and thoroughly understand how to use DFA ⍺1 (https://the5krunner.com/2021/02/25/important-training-news-dfa-alpha-1-new-threshold-discovery-method-with-hrv/) for training
-- Put on your Polar H10
+- Put on your sensor
 - On first launch, select your device in the menu from those discovered.
   Alternatively set preferred Device ID manually under settings, quit and restart.
   Device ID is an 8 digit hexadecimal string.